|

+We also appreciate that this christian personality test is built for real-world ministry, not just theory.
+It helps clients grow spiritually while also becoming better listeners, team members, and leaders.
+Finally, if you’re searching for a tool that reflects the life and character of Christ, the jesus personality test section of the Christian DISC® invites reflection on how your natural style can be transformed by grace.
+Whether you’re a pastor, therapist, or spiritual seeker, this tool offers deep insight and growth for your journey.
 Emilia had always been a creature of spring.
 The fresh blooms, soft pastels, and the celebration of Easter — these were the things that filled her heart with a profound sense of joy.
 But as spring gradually gave way to summer, and the blossoms yielded to a fiery red sun, Emilia could feel a familiar exhaustion creeping into her spirit.
 In Phoenix, Arizona, where she lived, the summers were relentless.
 Come late June or early July, temperatures regularly soared above 110 degrees or more for weeks at a time.
 The sun blazed and the desert landscape outside her window seemed to ripple and waver in the blistering heat.
 The city that had been her beloved home began to feel more like a furnace.
 Emilia, once a social butterfly, started to retreat indoors to escape the sweltering heat.
 Her weekends, once bursting with excitement as she explored the trails of Piestewa Peak or enjoyed outdoor picnics at Encanto Park, had now been reduced to a monotonous existence within the confines of her small air-conditioned apartment.
-Emilia noticed her mood shift as the temperatures rose.
+There are ways to beat the "sunshine blues" Emilia noticed her mood shift as the temperatures rose.
 Restlessness pervaded her nights, and her appetite dwindled as well.
 She could not shake off an uncharacteristic irritability that tinged her social interactions, even with the people she cared about.
 A sense of profound sadness and unease would wash over her for no discernible reason.
 It felt as if the sun that she once worked and played under was now a never-ending heat lamp under which she wilted.
 She had heard about Seasonal Affective Disorder (or SAD), but her knowledge was limited to the "winter blues" common in colder climates.
 Living under the long summers of Phoenix, it never crossed her mind that she could be facing a reverse form of the disorder until she stumbled upon an article while mindlessly scrolling through her phone one sleepless night.
 She read about the symptoms of Reverse Seasonal Affective Disorder and it all began to make sense.

 It can even impact an individual's spirituality.
 A person's relationship with God is often a source of solace and hope, a wellspring from which they derive strength and resilience.
 However, pervasive feelings of anxiety, restlessness, and depression associated with RSAD can contribute to feelings of disconnection from oneself, one's family, friends, and even one's faith.
 If a person is already dealing with some type of spiritual struggle, such as dealing with grief or loss, the physiological effects of RSAD can compound the already existing feelings of dispair and isolation.
 Strategies for Dealing with RSAD So, how can one combat summertime sadness?
 The strategies for dealing with summer-onset RSAD are somewhat similar to those dealing with winter-onset SAD: